Understanding eCommerce Architecture: Building a Strong Foundation for Online Success

 Exploring the Types of E-commerce Architectures

-It is a unified system consisting of all the features in a huge codebase, and many vital components, such as the data access layer, user interface, and business logic layer.
+It is a unified system consisting of all the features in a vast codebase and many vital components, such as the data access layer, user interface, and business logic layer.

 Pros of Monolith E-commerce Architecture: